vegaprotocol/specs/protocol/0000-validator-delegation-rewards.md

 A component of the trading fees that are collected from price takers of a market are reserved for rewarding validators and stakers (see [fees](./0029-fees.md)).
 These fees are denominated in the settlement currencies of the markets and are collected into an infrastructure fee account for that asset.

-These fees are "held" in this pool account for a length of time, determined by a network parameter (initially set to zero).
+These fees are "held" in this pool account for a length of time, determined by a network parameter.

 They are then distributed to the general accounts of eligible recipients; that is, the validators and delegators, in amounts as per above calculation.